-Constance Baker Motley became: Supreme Court Associate Justice Thurgood Marshall’s law clerk.
+Constance Baker Motley then got a job as Supreme Court Associate Justice Thurgood Marshall’s law clerk.
 She wrote the original complaint in Brown V. Board of Education, a landmark case in which the Supreme Court ruled against school segregation.

 Constance Baker Motley successfully represented James Meredith before the U.S. Supreme Court in his bid to enter the University of Mississippi.
 She argued nine more cases before the high court, and won eight of them.